RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 Immediately following a RAM Module sanity check will ensure that the serial port can be fully initialised, and then BASIC loaded.
 If the RAM Module sanity check fails a character will be continually output, which can be used to infer what is causing the problem.
 Seeing either `0xFF` or `0x00` would infer that there is no RAM in the required location.
 Other values infer that there is a problem with the address lines or data lines.

-Otherwise, by entering `C` or `W` followed by return on your keyboard, you should see this start up message on your terminal the BASIC prompt `Ok`.
+Otherwise, by entering `C` or `W` on your keyboard, you should see this start up message on your terminal the BASIC prompt `Ok`.

 ```bash
 RC2014 - MS Basic Loader